Cassie Randolph's Restraining Order Against Colton Underwood Extended

-Cassie Randolph has been granted an extension on her temporary restraining order against Colton Underwood.
-During a hearing on Tuesday, Randolph's attorney requested that her temporary restraining order against Underwood be extended until the next hearing, which is scheduled for Nov.
+Cassie Randolph's temporary restraining order against Colton Underwood has been extended.
+During a hearing on Tuesday, Underwood's attorney requested that the temporary restraining order be extended until the next hearing, which is scheduled for Nov.
 6, a request that the judge granted.

 In the meantime, lawyers for both Randolph and Underwood said that the former couple is trying to work out their problems amicably and will contact the court if they're able to do so before the scheduled court date.